d4rsh4n/darshansp/readme.md

 💻 2nd-year CSE student @ Chandigarh University
-🔍 Exploring Full Stack Development and Cybersecurity fundamentals 🎯 Goal: Gain an international tech internship (Australia-focused) by 2026 🌱 Learning by doing — from DSA practice to building real-world applications
+🔍 Exploring Full Stack Development and Cybersecurity fundamentals 🎯 Goal: Gain a tech internship
+🌱 Learning by doing — from DSA practice to building real-world applications

 🚀 What I’m Working On